Claire-Potter/Updated-Redeployment-Process/README.md

             ">

- 6.The employee number is added a s a string to the sheet: PASS
+ 6. The employee number is added a s a string to the sheet: PASS

  <img src="https://github.com/Claire-Potter/Redeployment-Process/blob/main/read-me-content/testing/05.employee-number-as-string.PNG"
      alt="employee number string"